Washington D.C. is rich with history and free attractions.

 11. U.S. Capitol Visitor Center

-You can book a tour yourself, or let ASGA book it for you when you register for the conference.
+You must book a tour yourself (book early!).
 From its inception, the Capitol Visitor Center has been conceived as an extension of the Capitol that welcomes visitors to the seat of American government.
 At nearly 580,000 square feet, the CVC is the largest project in the Capitol’s 215-year history and is approximately three quarters the size of the Capitol itself.
 The entire facility is located underground on the east side of the Capitol so as not to detract from the appearance of the Capitol and of the grounds designed by Frederick Law Olmsted in 1874.
 The planting of 85 new trees, the restoration of historic fountains, lanterns and seat walls, and the addition of skylights, water features and granite pavers across the East Front Plaza will all serve to revitalize the historic landscape.
 How to get there: Walk.
 It’s two blocks from the conference hotel.

 12. The Washington Monument

 You must book a tour yourself.
 The Washington Monument is the most prominent site in Washington.
 It was built in honor of President George Washington who led the country to independence and then became its first President.
 The Monument is shaped like an Egyptian obelisk, 555 feet and 5 and 1/8 inches high, and averages 30 to 40 miles visibility in clear weather.
 It was completed on December 6, 1884.
 How to get there: Walk.
 It’s about one mile from the conference hotel.